DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

       - Deploying, Operating and Maintaining
       - Decommissioning
     - There are 9 Phases called out in the syllabus:
-      - **Phase 1**: Stakeholder Needs and Requirements: identify the problems the system needs to solve.
+      - **Phase 1: Stakeholder Needs and Requirements:** identify the problems the system needs to solve.
 Define functional and security features requried, identify compliance requirements.
 Key activities include stakeholder interviews, define project scope.
 Establish baseline security expectaions.
-      - **Phase 2**: Requirement Analysis: Analyse requirements to ensure they are sonsistent complete and unambigous.
+      - **Phase 2: Requirement Analysis:** Analyse requirements to ensure they are sonsistent complete and unambigous.
+Key activities include prioritize requirements, create requirement specification documents, risk analysis.
+Map requirements to security controls and conduct feasibility studies.
+Goal is to translate high-level security expectations into actionable security requirements and controls.This should address risks identified.
-      - Phase 3: Architectural Design
+      - **Phase 3: Architectural Design**
       - Phase 4: Developement/Implementation:
       - Phase 5: Integration
       - Phase 6: